BhawnaGupta2501/Amazon-Sales-Analysis-Using-Power-BI/README.md

-Excited to share a recent project where I developed **Amazon Sales Analysis Using Power BI.**
+Excited to share a recent project where I developed a Dashboard **Amazon Sales Analysis Using Power BI.**

 This comprehensive dashboard aims to provide clear insights into product performance and logistics.